Concrete18/Steam-Library-Tracker/README.md

 Note: Hours are not tracked like Steam due to a lack of an API.

-### Steam Deck Game Status Checker

-Checks for Steam Deck Status updates.
-If any are found it will update the column.

 ### Favorite Game Sale Checker

 Allows choosing your own rating threshold so that a CSV can be made containing